victorjoos/victorjoos.github.io/README.md

-Welcome to Polymer Starter Kit Light!
+Welcome to My Polymer site!

 To begin, fire up a local server from inside the `app` directory.
 Please make sure to serve up the contents of the directory rather than root as routing will otherwise fail to correctly function.